Line of Credit or Credit Card, What’s The Difference?Published on September 15, 2022 by CreditFresh

 How Do I Apply for a Credit Card?

-In this day and age, it’s actually very likely that a credit card will come to you.
-You are probably bombarded with credit card offers in the mail and through online ads all over social media.
+In this day and age, it’s actually likely that a credit card may send you promotional offers.
+You might be bombarded with credit card offers in the mail and through online ads all over social media.
 The problem with this is these ads can promise you X and Y, with all these great rewards and perks.
 But if you read the fine print, like anything, this is subject to approval.
-Just because you’re sent a fake card in the mail, does not mean you qualify for a real one.
+Just because you’re sent a card in the mail, does not mean you qualify for a real one.

 In any case, the process is fairly similar across the board, whether you’re applying online, over the phone, or with somebody at a department store.
-They will run a “hard check” on your credit, which again, might hurt your credit rating.
-They will also assess your credit history and your employment situation when coming to a decision.
+They may run a “hard check” on your credit, which again, might hurt your credit rating.
+They may also assess your credit history and your employment situation when coming to a decision.

 If you qualify, they will send you a card in the mail and that could take several weeks.
-Unfortunately, if you don’t qualify, you get nothing except for a slight ding on your credit rating because of the hard inquiry they did during the application process.
-This can feel like a bit of a slap in the face.
+Unfortunately, if you don’t qualify, you get nothing except for the potential ding on your credit rating because of the hard inquiry.
+This may feel like a bit of a slap in the face.

 How to Build Credit History Without a Credit Card

 One key area where the line of credit and credit card are similar is that they may be able to help toy build your credit history.

 Let’s take a look at both: